SGM GOAL / Materials Science and Engineering

 - PPP

-The SGM program is very generalist in nature, offering students a wide range of options for further study.
-Many choose to specialize in materials (generalist, composites, polymers, ceramics, wood, etc.), but there are also options in industrial design, packaging, production, mechanical design, and aeronautical design and maintenance.
+The SGM program, which is very broad in scope, offers students a wide range of career paths.
+Many choose the field of materials science (general materials, composites, polymers, ceramics, wood, etc.), but there are also opportunities in industrial design, packaging, manufacturing, mechanical design, and aerospace design and maintenance.

-Others prefer to pursue dual skills in technical and commercial fields, while some choose to apply their knowledge of materials and science in other areas such as civil engineering (architecture, construction).
+Others prefer to pursue a dual skill set: technical and business; finally, some choose to apply their knowledge of materials and science to other fields such as civil engineering (architecture, construction).

-Long-term studies that students have enrolled in in previous years:
+The long-term degree programs that students enrolled in during previous years:

-- Nuclear and chemical engineering: PHELMA (Grenoble), ISTP (Saint Etienne), ENSIACET (Toulouse)
+- Nuclear Engineering and Chemistry: PHELMA (Grenoble), ISTP (Saint-Étienne), ENSIACET (Toulouse)

 - Ceramics: ENSCI (Limoges), ENSIL (Limoges)